data61/gnaf/gnaf-indexer/README.md

 - `ES_HEAP_SIZE=6g` on a c3.2xlarge (15G memory)
 - `ES_HEAP_SIZE=3G` on a c3.xlarge, c4.xlarge or MacBook Pro (7 - 8G memory)

-If Elasticsearch is installed from a deb/rpm package set `ES_HEAP_SIZE` in the service startup script `/etc/init.d/elasticsearch`; if installed from a zip/tarball export this shell variable before running the startup script `bin/elasticsearch`.
+If Elasticsearch is installed from a deb/rpm package set `ES_HEAP_SIZE` in the local config script `/etc/default/elasticsearch`; if installed from a zip/tarball export this shell variable before running the startup script `bin/elasticsearch`.

 Elasticsearch [configuration](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-configuration.html) documentation suggests tuning various OS parameters to avoid swapping, lock pages in memory, increase the number of file descriptors etc.; however this application appears to be CPU constrained rather than being limited by memory, files, i/o etc. and this is probably not beneficial.